Kara of Rokyn is a Supergirl fanfiction series written by DarkMark.

 - "Kal & Lyla": Kara Zor-El begins the task of retelling on screen the greatest love story of Krypton's last days, between the late actress Lyla Lerrol and the time-lost Superman.

-Kara of Rokyn belongs to Dark Mark's Fan Verse together with Hellsister Trilogy, A Force of Four, Superman of 2499: The Great Confrontation and Superman and Man.
-Dark Mark has also written The Vampire of Steel, The Unfantastic Adventures of Bizarro No. 1, A Prize For Three Empires, Devils Diary, X-Men 1970 and Everybodys Gotta Leave Sometime.
+Kara of Rokyn belongs to the Dark Mark's Fan Verse together with Hellsister Trilogy, A Very Kara Christmas, A Force of Four, Dance with the Demons, With this Ring...
+(Green Lantern), Funeral for a Flash, Superman of 2499: The Great Confrontation and Superman and Man.
+Dark Mark has also written The Vampire of Steel, The Unfantastic Adventures of Bizarro No. 1, Here There Be Monsters, A Prize for Three Empires, Devil's Diary, X-Men 1970, FIRE!, Everybody's Gotta Leave Sometime and Maybe the Last Archie Story.

 Tropes found in this work: